-Houston's 2nd Service Platoon, led by Navy veteran Hector Giron, is actively engaged in preserving the cultural identity of the Independence Heights community.
+Houston's 2nd Service Platoon led by Marine veteran Mallory Valle, is actively engaged in preserving the cultural identity of the Independence Heights community.

 Receive news updates on Houston 2nd Service Platoon on Facebook